 - The Australian Collaborative Land Evaluation Program is jointly funded by the department and CSIRO, in collaboration with state and territory agencies, to improve the availability of national soil information.
 Current projects include digitally capturing legacy soil data and the development of a demonstration virtual soil archive recommended by the Soil RD&E strategy.
 This work is the basis of an international interoperability trial led by CSIRO through the Open Geospatial Consortium agriculture domain working group.
 Other participants include New Zealand, the United States, Canada and the World Soil Information Centre.

-- A stocktake of Australia’s investment in soils RD&E PDF [1.0 MB] looked at the information currently available on soils in Australia.
+- A stocktake of Australia’s investment in soils RD&E PDF [1.0 MB, 22 pages] looked at the information currently available on soils in Australia.
 Appendix 5 of the Stocktake—the National soil information base—provides an overview of soils mapping, information about soil profile data and a soils archive.

 Monitoring land management practices and soil condition